 \subsubsection{Statistical moments}

-Once the processed frame is paved, we first study the evolution of different statistical moments as a function of the angular separation to the star: the variance (amount of energy/power), the skewness (distribution symmetry), and the excess kurtosis (distribution tails).
-Figure~\ref{Figure:statistical_moments} shows this evolution for the case of the \textit{sph2} (top row) and \textit{nirc3} (bottom row) data sets, on which we apply annular-PCA to produce the processed frames.
+Once the processed frame is paved, we first study the evolution of different statistical moments, such as the variance (amount of energy), the skewness (distribution symmetry) and the excess kurtosis (distribution tails), as a function of the angular separation from the star for different number of principal components (PCs), ranging from component one to thirty.
+Figure~\ref{Figure:statistical_moments} shows this evolution for the case of the \textit{sph2} (top row) and \textit{nrc3} (bottom row) datasets, on which we applied annular-PCA to produce the processed frames.
 We observe that the variance decreases as the rolling annulus moves away from the star.
-This trend is common to both data sets and is what we would expect in physical terms as the intensity of residual speckles varies rapidly with angular separation, especially at short distance.
-We also see that this behaviour is damped when using a larger number of principal components (PCs), which leads to a more effective speckle subtraction.
-Regarding the skewness analysis, we adopt the convention of \cite{Bulmer1979Principles}, which states that a distribution is symmetrical when its skewness ranges from $-0.5$ to 0.5.
-For both data sets, we clearly observe a loss of symmetry at small angular separations.
+This trend is common to both datasets and is what we would expect in physical terms, as the intensity of residual speckles varies rapidly with angular separation, especially at short distances.
+We also see that this behaviour is dampened when using a larger number of principal components, which leads to more effective speckle subtraction.
+Regarding the skewness analysis, we adopt the convention of \cite{Bulmer1979Principles}, which states that a distribution is symmetrical when its skewness ranges from $-0.5$ to $0.5$.
+For both datasets, we clearly observe a loss of symmetry at small angular separations.
 The presence of speckles can provoke this distribution asymmetry due to their higher intensity values in comparison with the background.
-Looking now at the excess kurtosis in Fig.~\ref{Figure:statistical_moments}, we observe a strong leptokurtic\footnote{In statistics, a leptokurtic distribution has a kurtosis greater than the kurtosis of a normal distribution (mesokurtic).} trend for the entire set of PCs at small angular separations, and for both data sets.
-This perfectly matches with the fact that a Laplacian distribution fits better the tail decay of residual noise \citep{Pairet2019STIM}, since it is, by definition, leptokurtic.
-At higher angular separations instead, we observe differences between both data sets.
-In the \textit{sph2} processed frames, we detect one mesokurtic regime approximately between 6-13\varLambdaOverD{} followed by a weaker leptokurtic regime approximately between 14-19\varLambdaOverD{}.
-For \textit{nrc3}, we only observe one mesokurtic regime at large distance from the star, beyond about 3-6\varLambdaOverD{} (Fig.~\ref{Figure:statistical_moments}).
+Looking now at the excess kurtosis in Fig.~\ref{Figure:statistical_moments}, we observe a strong leptokurtic\footnote{In statistics, a leptokurtic distribution has a kurtosis greater than the kurtosis of a normal distribution (mesokurtic), and it is associated in HCI to increase the false alarm rate.} trend for the entire set of PCs at small angular separations and for both datasets.
+This perfectly matches the fact that a Laplacian distribution fits better the tail decay of residual noise \citep{Pairet2019STIM}, since it is, by definition, leptokurtic.
+At higher angular separations, instead, we observe differences between both datasets.
+In the \textit{sph2} processed frames, we detect one mesokurtic regime approximately between 6-13\varLambdaOverD{} followed by a weaker leptokurtic regime approximately between 14-18\varLambdaOverD{}.
+For \textit{nrc3}, we only observe one mesokurtic regime at a large distance from the star, beyond the third rolling annuli (Fig.~\ref{Figure:statistical_moments}).